opencontrol/compliance-masonry/docs/masonry-for-the-compliance-literate.md

 ![workflow diagram](assets/workflow.png)

-_Figure: A visual representation of the Compliance Masonry workflow._
+_Figure: A visual representation of the Compliance Masonry workflow.
+[View as SVG.](https://rawgit.com/opencontrol/compliance-masonry/compliance-literate-doc/docs/assets/workflow.svg)_

 While these are major benefits for the productivity of teams producing compliance documentation, there are also major potential benefits for compliance reviewers: